learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

       FROM songs
     SQL
 ```
 Next, we will make a call to our database using `DB[:conn]`.
-This is just the syntax for connecting to our db.
-In the lab, you can find the following setup that allows us to run the above hash in `config/environment.rb`.
-The connection will look like: `DB = {:conn => SQLite3::Database.new("db/songs.db")}`. `DB[:conn]` responds to a method called `execute` that accepts raw SQL as a string.
+This `DB` hash is located in the `config/environment.rb`: `DB = {:conn => SQLite3::Database.new("db/students.db")}`.
+Notice that the value of the hash is actually a new instance of the `SQLite3::Database` class.
+This is how we will connect to our database.
+Our database instance responds to a method called `execute` that accepts raw SQL as a string.
 Let's pass in that SQL we store above:

 ```ruby
 class Song